 My journey as an artist has been much more stop/start.
 I dabbled in photography in the early ’90s, only to find my time increasingly consumed by my ‘real’ job as an analytical chemist over the next decade.
 My next opportunity to return to art manifested as beginning a Diploma of Visual Arts in 2003 at the local TAFE.
 It was such a joy to learn the basics of drawing and painting, and dip into cultural studies and art appreciation – subjects I’d never broached at school with my head in maths and science books.

 It’s always about the fabric for me!
-Over the years I’ve explored eco-dying with Glenys Mann and India Flint, learnt art-quilting techniques from Caryl Bryer Fallert, Gloria Loughman, Caroline Sharkey, Catherine O’Leary, Jenny Bowker … but his year, 2019, I am finally giving over completely to the creative pull.
-I’ve enrolled in a Bachelor of Arts (Hons) in Textiles at the University for the Creative Arts in the UK via correspondence.
+Over the years I’ve explored eco-dying with Glenys Mann and India Flint, learnt art-quilting techniques from Caryl Bryer Fallert, Gloria Loughman, Caroline Sharkey, Catherine O’Leary, and Jenny Bowker.
+I’ve even done a few textile art units through university.